 Making dinner for your family should be easy, and Hey Grill Hey is here to help!
 Over at Patio Provisions, we have sauces, rubs, and more to save you time and energy when making something for an upcoming get together.
 The Beef Seasoning would be perfect on these burgers.

 - 1 teaspoon cracked black pepper

 - 1/4 cup fresh basil leaves

 - 5 Tablespoons garlic butter

-- Divide the grass fed beef into 8 equal portions for sliders, or 4 equal portions for larger burgers.
+- Divide the ground beef into 4 equal portions for larger burgers.
 Press a small well the middle of each burger to help the meat cook more evenly and not swell up in the middle during grilling.
 Season on both sides with the garlic salt and black pepper.

 - Preheat your grill to High (around 450-500 degrees F).

 - Slice each roll in half and spread the inside of each with about 1/2 Tablespoon of the garlic butter.